nginx/unit-docs/source/howto.rst

 - :doc:`howto/nextcloud`: Deploy a NextCloud site using Unit.

+- :doc:`howto/phpbb`: Install and configure phpBB on Unit.

 - :doc:`howto/redmine`: Run your Redmine on Unit easily.

 - :doc:`howto/trac`: Install and configure Trac using Unit in a few steps.